carbon-design-system/sveld/README.md

 When `json: true` is enabled, `sveld` emits a `COMPONENT_API.json` file with schema and generator metadata plus the parsed component API.

+The public JSON Schema for the combined output lives at `schema/component-api.schema.json`.
+Use it to document or validate generated `COMPONENT_API.json` files.
+The schema describes the emitted metadata contract; optional fields may be absent when the parser does not have a stable source for that metadata.

 ```ts
 interface ComponentApiJson {
   schemaVersion: 1;